“Swimming on Land”

 Many T’ai-Chi practitioners work on and succeed in doing movements with the minimum strength.
 But because they were told not to use strength, they never attain jin.
 Instead, they are still using contractive strength (li) albeit minimally.
-That condition is called “floating,” and I call it “Zombie-Style.”
-Anyone who has cultivated expansive strength can instantly recognize the difference between use of jin and li in another person.
+That condition is called “floating,” and I call it “zombie-style.”
+Anyone who has cultivated expansive strength can instantly recognize the difference between use of jin and li in another person’s movements.

 Swimming on Land is Only a Tool for Recognizing Jin

 It is important to understand that once the proper internal state is recognized and practiced, that state should then be recreated directly.
 Now the tool of imagining resistance is no longer necessary and should be set aside (see article: Dangers of Overusing Images).

 The ultimate goal is to be able to spread neural activity throughout the whole body at will, expressing potential strength in every direction without contracting muscles.
 Consider, for example, doing “Brush Knee.”
 A simplistic way of practicing “swimming on land” in that movement might be to imagine that the upper hand is striking and that the lower hand is circling the opponent’s punching hand to his knee.
 Instead, I view imagining resistance to be just a tool for recognizing the skill of sending neural electricity, resulting in expansion.
 When that skill is learned, one’s intention can increase the breadth of that electrification.
 Eventually, the whole body feels like steel but still remains relaxed, pliable, and responsive.
 The feeling is one of having tremendous strength in every direction—not just in that of the movement.
 The resulting ch’i then permeates every part of the body with remarkable intensity.